ClickHouse/ClickHouse/docs/en/sql-reference/data-types/json.md

 Before creating `JSON` column and loading data into it, consider the following tips:

 - Investigate your data and specify as many path hints with types as you can.
 It will make the storage and the reading much more efficient.
 - Think about what paths you will need and what paths you will never need.
-Specify paths that you won't need in the SKIP section, use SKIP PREFIX and SKIP REGEXP if needed.
+Specify paths that you won't need in the SKIP section and SKIP REGEXP if needed.
 It will improve the storage.
 - Don't set `max_dynamic_paths` parameter to very high values, it can make the storage and reading less efficient.